 Habitat: Common in kelp and macro-algal beds on coastal reefs in 3-40m.

 General description: Males are green with maroon or purplish stripes along the sides.
 Females and juveniles are reddish to greenish-brown with a row of black spots above the lateral line, 4-5 dusky bars on the lower sides and a black spot on the rear of the dorsal fin.

-The Senator Wrasse is a protogynous hermaphrodite, meaning that individuals mature into females (Initial Phase) during their first year, and change sex into males (Terminal Phase) during their 2nd to 5th year.
+The Senator Wrasse is a protogynous hermaphrodite, meaning that individuals mature into females (Initial Phase) during their first year, and change sex into males (Terminal Phase) during their second to fifth year.
 They have a life span of up to 10 years.
 Spawning occurs during spring and summer months.

 Scientific name: Scorpus aequipinnis